AudeAllen/PDA_Assignment/README.md

 3 Attendances at an Emergency Department over a period of 24 hours
 ======
 In this section I will go into some detail about the real world phenomenon that I have chosen for this project and why.
-I have chosen the phenomenon of 24 hours in an Emergency Department.
+I have chosen 24 hours in an Emergency Department.

 4 Types of Variables and Scales of Measurement